Anito: Rituals and shamans

 Major pag-anito rituals are centered around a séance.
 Because of their special relationship with their companion spirits, shamans can act as mediums for other anito, allowing spirits to temporarily possess their bodies.
 This possession happens after the shaman goes into a trance-like state.
 This allows the spirit to communicate verbally with the participants as well as physically act out events in the spirit world.
 At the moment of possession, shamans display a change in behavior and voice.
 They can sometimes go into seizures and become violent enough that restraints are required.
 The ritual ends when the spirit leaves and the shaman is awakened.

 Spirits were invited into the ritual through offerings and sacrifices during and after the ceremonies.
 These depended on what spirit was being summoned, but offerings are usually a small portion of the harvests, cooked food, wine, gold ornaments, and betel nut.
 Blood from an animal was also usually part of the offerings, poured directly on the taotao or in a bowl before them.
 These commonly come from chickens or pigs, but can also be from carabaos or dogs.
 Salt and spices are usually avoided, as they are believed to be distasteful to anito.

-There is no record of human sacrifices being offered to anito during the Spanish period of the Philippines, except among the Bagobo people in southern Mindanao where it was prevalent until the early 20th century.
+Colonial records of human sacrifice indicate that it was also widely practiced on special occasions (like prior to battle, sowing time, illness, or building houses).
+These practices largely died out during the colonial era, but it persisted among the Bagobo people in southern Mindanao where it was prevalent until the early 20th century.
+Some anthropologists consider the headhunting traditions of the Igorot as a form of human sacrifice.
+In the funeral rites for celebrated warriors or nobles among Visayans and Tagalogs, favorite slaves may also sometimes be executed and buried (hogot) to accompany the deceased into the spirit world.

 Another common pag-anito ritual throughout most of the Philippine ethnic groups involves the use of spirit boats.
 These were usually miniature boats laden with offerings set adrift from riverbanks and shorelines.

 Pag-anito can be conducted on its own or in conjunction with other rituals and celebrations.
 They can be personal or family rituals or seasonal community events.
 They can vary considerably between different ethnic groups.
 The most common pag-anito were entreaties for bountiful harvests, cures for illnesses, victory in battle, prayers for the dead, or blessings.

 Different ethnic groups had different diwata pantheons and rituals associated with them, though sometimes deities are shared in neighboring ethnic groups.
 Moreover, different communities also each have their own local patron diwata.